 Western Hemisphere continents named after the Italian-born explorer who sailed for Spain and Portugal between 1499 and 1504.

-Purely spiritual, descriptive of a relationship that is free from sensual desire, as attributed to Greek philosopher and student of Socrates.
+Purely spiritual, descriptive of a relationship that is free from sensual desire, as attributed to a Greek philosopher and student of Socrates.

 Fragments, or metal balls, scattered by an exploding shell, after Henry _____, the British general who invented the shell containing them.